-SOWK3000: SOCIAL WORK RESEARCH PAPER (Year Long - 6 Credit)
+SOWK3000: SOCIAL WORK RESEARCH PAPER (Year Long - 6 Credit) (A maximum of twelve (12) students will be accepted) (Not offered) Students must register for SOWK3045 instead)

-(A maximum of twelve (12) students will be accepted to this course) This course will be of particular value to social work students who plan to continue to pursue graduate studies.
+This course will be of particular value to social work students who plan to continue to pursue graduate studies.
 The opportunity for conducting an undergraduate level research course will be a very worthwhile preparation for their subsequent work responsibilities as social agency employees.
 The course requires the production of a furnished, moderately sized research report based on original research and utilizing either quantitative and/or qualitative methodology.